Quantum metric-induced generalized magneto-optical effects in $\mathcal{PT}$-symmetric antiferromagnets

-\textit{Materials.}---Using the first-principles method, we show the magneto-optical Kerr and Faraday effects in generic $\mathcal{PT}$-symmetric antiferromagnets.
-Here, we take two illustrative $\mathcal{PT}$-symmetric antiferromagnetic materials, i.e., 3D CoAgPO$_4$~\cite{CoAgPO4} (ICSD 100520) and 2D bilayer CrI$_3$~\cite{huang2017layer} subjected to uniaxial strain, as examples.
+\textit{Materials.}---Using the first-principles method, we apply our generalized MOE theory to $\mathcal{PT}$-symmetric antiferromagnets.
+Here, we take two illustrative $\mathcal{PT}$-symmetric antiferromagnetic materials, i.e., 2D monolayer $\mathrm{MnPSe_3}$~\cite{WIEDENMANN19811067}, 3D bulk $\mathrm{CaMn_2Sb_2}$~\cite{BRIDGES20093653}, as examples.
+Although both 2D monolayer $\mathrm{MnPSe_3}$ and 3D bulk $\mathrm{CaMn_2Sb_2}$ crystallize in structures with threefold rotational symmetry, their antiferromagnetic orders break the threefold rotational symmetry.

-The crystal structure of experimentally prepared CoAgPO$_4$ is shown in Fig. \ref{fig:material}(a), and the space group of CoAgPO$_4$ without magnetism is $P\overline{1}$.
-When the magnetism is taken into account, the inversion symmetry interchanges two Co atoms with opposite magnetic moments, and thus the system possesses $\mathcal{PT}$ symmetry.
-The band structure is shown in Fig. \ref{fig:material}(b), which has a gap of about 1.7 eV.
-The components of the optical conductivity tensor are shown in Fig. \ref{fig:material}(c).
-To quantify the MOEs, we calculate the Kerr angle and specific Faraday angle as shown in Fig. \ref{fig:material}(d).
-For the Kerr effect, the 3D CoAgPO$_4$ exhibits a large Kerr rotation of about 43 mrad at 4.4 eV and a large Kerr ellipticity of about 45 mrad at 3.5 eV.
-For the Faraday effect, the 3D CoAgPO$_4$ exhibits a large specific Faraday rotation of about 101 mrad per 100 nm at 3.5 eV and a large specific Faraday ellipticity of about 99 mrad per 100 nm at 4.4 eV.

-The monolayer CrI$_3$ is a ferromagnet and possesses three-fold rotation symmetry.
-However, the bilayer CrI$_3$, which also has three-fold rotational symmetry, is an antiferromagnet~\cite{huang2017layer}.
-To break the three-fold rotational symmetry, we apply an uniaxial strain to the bilayer CrI$_3$.
-The uniaxial strain that does not break the inversion symmetry can induce the quantum metric and MOEs in 2D magnetic materials.

-Here, we compress one axis of the bilayer CrI$_3$ by 3\%, and the crystal structure is shown in Fig. \ref{fig:material}(e).
-After applying the uniaxial strain, the space group of the bilayer CrI$_3$ without considering magnetism becomes $P\overline{1}$.
-The band structure is shown in Fig. \ref{fig:material}(f), which has a gap of about 0.67 eV.
-The components of the optical conductivity tensor are shown in Fig. \ref{fig:material}(g).
-The Kerr and Faraday angles are shown in Fig. \ref{fig:material}(h).
-For the Kerr effect, the 2D strained bilayer CrI$_3$ exhibits a large Kerr rotation of about 60 mrad at 1.2 eV and a large Kerr ellipticity of about 78 mrad at 1.4 eV.
-For the Faraday effect, the 2D strained bilayer CrI$_3$ exhibits a large Faraday rotation of about 56 mrad and Faraday ellipticity of about 61 mrad at 1.4 eV.

-Since both CoAgPO$_4$ and strained bilayer CrI$_3$ have $\mathcal{PT}$-symmetry, there is no contribution from Berry curvature in the optical conductivity tensor.
-As the optical conductivity tensor is solely induced by the quantum metric, these MOEs are also solely induced by the quantum metric.
-As can be seen from the Figs. \ref{fig:material}(d) and (h), in real materials, the quantum metric can fully induce large MOEs without the Berry curvature.